drnsmith/drnsmith.github.io/content/projects/Project15/Project15.md

 3. *Threshold Tuning*:
    - Adjust probability thresholds to balance sensitivity and specificity based on clinical needs.

 #### Summary

 Evaluating AI models for healthcare requires moving beyond accuracy to metrics like sensitivity, specificity, and AUC.
 These metrics provide a nuanced understanding of model performance, ensuring reliable and clinically meaningful predictions.
 By adopting this comprehensive evaluation approach, we can develop AI tools that clinicians can trust, ultimately improving patient outcomes.

 # PART 3.
 Making AI Transparent: Grad-CAM and LIME in Medical Image Analysis

 In the ever-evolving field of AI, DL has emerged as a transformative force, reshaping industries and driving innovation.
 In medical imaging, where precision and interpretability are critical, advanced techniques like **Grad-CAM (Gradient-weighted Class Activation Mapping)** and **LIME (Local Interpretable Model-agnostic Explanations)** are becoming essential tools for understanding how models make decisions.
 This project leveraged such techniques to explain predictions made by cutting-edge DL models like `ResNet50`, `EfficientNetB0`, and `DenseNet201` for breast cancer diagnosis.
-By visualising what a model "sees" and validating its decision-making process, we bridge the gap between AI's technical prowess and the human trust required for adoption in critical healthcare settings.
+By visualising what a model "sees" and validating its decision-making process, I bridge the gap between AI's technical prowess and the human trust required for adoption in critical healthcare settings.

 ### Problem Statement
 Despite the remarkable accuracy of DL models in diagnosing diseases like breast cancer, the lack of interpretability often limits their acceptance in clinical environments.
 Medical practitioners need to understand why a model makes a specific prediction.
 Without this transparency, integrating AI into real-world decision-making becomes a challenge.